Father Michael Goetz Secondary School: History

 The school was founded by Ed King, who was also the first principal.

-As the school was being planned and built, the first year of classes (1986) took place on a campus at Etobicoke before being moved at Christmas of the same year to a new temporary campus (1996-1990) located on Hollymount Dr in Mississauga.
+As the school was being planned and built, the first year of classes (1986) took place on a campus at Etobicoke before being moved at Christmas of the same year to a new temporary campus (1986-1990) located on Hollymount Dr in Mississauga.

-Due to the large population, the school also took a second shared campus on Rathburn Dr also in Mississauga.
+Due to the large population, the school also took over a second shared campus on Rathburn Dr also in Mississauga.
 They were to stay there until the school building's construction was completed.
 It was open for the 1990–91 school year.

-Due to a school population of over 2600 students for the 1990–91 until 2007–2008 school year, a new school was created and the population was split using a new boundary.
-All students going into grades 11, 12 and 13 were allowed to finish their high school years at Father Michael Goetz which student in grades 9 and 10 in the new boundary were moved to the new school (St. Francis Xavier Secondary School).
+Due to a school population of over 2600 students from 1990–91 until the 2007–2008 school year, a new school was created and the population was split using a new boundary.
+All students going into grades 11, 12 and 13 were allowed to finish their high school years at Father Michael Goetz, while student in grades 9 and 10 in the new boundary were moved to the new school (St. Francis Xavier Secondary School).

-In 2002, the school began an expansion which resulted in a new wing being added.
+In 2002, the school began an expansion that resulted in a new wing being added.